asb92992/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 - Note: The scipt will take 10,000 number of accounts and give them all the password which is Password1.
 The account is     going to be created in _EMPLOYEES section
 - Then proceed to active directory users and computers
 - Go to the _Employees section and refresh the section
-- You can now see all the generated names being made from teh script before
+- You can now see all the generated names being made from the script before

 <p>